Unicorn1210/IPL-SCORE-PREDICTOR/README.md

 # IPL-SCORE-PREDICTER
-#This project will predict the batting teams range of the score.
+This project aims to develop a predictive model that estimates the range of potential scores for a batting team in an IPL match.